 “Can you come to our event?”

 There are so many car events around the world, I can’t imagine what it would take to do them all — so I can’t.
+I run a digital marketing business and requires me to limit my time away from the Ofiice.

 As you can imagine, as a business owner, I cannot hop on a plane to go to a Saturday or weekend car show just for fun.
 Not only would my business suffer, but my wife would strenuously object.